Routen Wheel (coming soon)

 Rain lashed down.
 Like them, it hadn’t let up since they left.
 The wipers barely cleared the window, the noise of hard rain on the roof, like rivets in a steel tank.
 Twice the car skidded.
 Neither time did the driver slow.
 Any option but reckless haste would kill them all.

 Belfast lights drew nearer.
 Again he checked his rearview mirror.
 No one had followed.
 He was certain of that.
 Now that it looked as if they could make it to safety he took his foot off the accelerator and began to slow close to legal limits.
-A vague plan formed in his head, he would go to the police in Belfast rather then head directly for the ferry to Scotland.
+A vague plan formed in his head, he would go to the police in Belfast rather than head directly for the ferry to Scotland.
 The main road stretched straight ahead into town.
 There were no other cars.
 His mind drifted, his own brother, his own fucking brother, the one who got everything, the eldest, the rebel, the spoilt child.
 He thumped the wheel in anger.
 His wife jumped at the sudden bang.

-‘Sorry.’ he said and placed a hand on his wife’s leg which was sticky from drying blood that had seeped from their daughter’s wounds.
+‘Sorry,’ he said and placed a hand on his wife’s leg which was sticky from drying blood that had seeped from their daughter’s wounds.
 The image was stark and terrible; the white of Jane’s nighty contrasting grotesquely against the darkness of blood.
 Lifeless limbs hanging over his wife’s embrace.
-He touched his daughter’s legs.
+He touched his daughter’s leg.
 It felt icy and he jerked his hand away like he had received an electric shock.
 His eyes met his wife’s terrified and mournful gaze for the first time since they escaped.
 The shocking scene took his mind off the danger.
 Adrenaline and fear eased from his body to be replaced with pain and deep despair.
-He began to cry.
+He began to cry again.
 A single drip from one eye was followed by an open unhindered stream of tears down his face, his body began to convulse uncontrollably, distracting him enough to miss the fast approaching lights from his left.